Amrit-S/analysis-tool-website/README.md

 `npm install npm@latest -g`

+Git LFS can be downloaded using instructions from here: https://git-lfs.github.com

+To verify Git LFS installation, you can do:

+`git lfs -v`

 ## Setup

 The corresponding config files in both backend and frontend manages what global variables are being set in that